joudbitar/ai-clinic-assistant/docs/MVP_SCOPE.md

 ## 🚀 Users

-- Initially: Dr. [Dad's Name]
+- Initially: Dr. Nizar Bitar
 - Later: possible use by secretary for scheduling.

-## 🌍 Future Goals

-- Add patient portal.
-- Roll out to more doctors in Lebanon & MENA.